simshadows/monster-hunter-rise-builder/README.md

 A web-based build calculator for Monster Hunter Rise.

+I'm currently hosting it here: <http://mhr-builder.simshadows.com/>

 This project was inspired by [Honey's Monster Hunter World build calculator](https://honeyhunterworld.com/mhwbi/).

 **This project is an early work-in-progress.
 Also, I'm still learning React!**

 ## How do I use this?

-I'm currently hosting this website here: <http://mhr-builder.simshadows.com/>

 ## How do I host this myself?